-While I do eat my fair share of apples right of the core, I also like to bake with them.
+While I do eat my fair share of apples right off the core, I also like to bake with them.
 What I don’t like to do is make my own dough.
 I don’t know why, but I’ve always had an aversion to mixing and rolling out my own dough.
-Fortunately, Pepperidge Farm® Puff Pastry makes baking super easy.
-You just have to open the box, let the Puff Pastry Sheets thaw, and then unfold them!
-Baking problem solved!
+Fortunately, pre-made dough is super easy to find.
+Just make sure you read the ingredients and make sure there aren't any dairy or eggs lurking.

-Sweet apple treats are always fun, but after my apple picking adventure, I had a hankering from for something savory.
-Apples and cheese pair together well, so I decided to create mini tarts.
-A sprinkle of high-quality sea salt flakes and fresh rosemary compliment the apples and cheese well, and they add an extra depth of flavor to the tartlets.
+Sweet apple treats are always fun, but lately I often find myself with a hankering for something savory.
+Apples and cheese pair together well, so I decided to create mini tarts a few years ago, after one of our autumn adventures.

 Vegan Cheese